Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 y_pred

-With raw data it is very difficult to know whether the model is getting it right or not.
+With raw data, it is very difficult to know whether the model is getting it right or not.
 To do this, we must compare it with reality.
-There are a large number of metrics to measure the effectiveness of a model in predicting, including accuracy, which is the fraction of predictions that the model made correctly.
+There are many metrics to measure the effectiveness of a model in predicting, including accuracy, which is the fraction of predictions that the model makes correctly.

 from sklearn.metrics import accuracy_score